-For clients like LSH, Disruptive sensors and 4D Monitoring’s platform provide a central view across a portfolio of real estate properties.
+For clients like LSH, Disruptive sensors and 4D Monitoring’s remote monitoring platform provides a central view across a portfolio of real estate properties.
 Two areas in particular represent the greatest opportunities for building owners and facilities teams.

-Within a central plant, 4D Monitoring’s solution helps property teams manage the asset lifecycle so they know when equipment is running correctly and when it’s not.
+Within a central plant, 4D Monitoring’s solution helps property teams manage the asset lifecycle so they know when equipment, such as HVAC systems, is running correctly and when it’s not.
 Alerts let stakeholders know when adjustments need to be made so they can target a specific area and save time.

 In many buildings, central systems run 24×7, even when people only occupy the building for half that time at most.
-Optimizing equipment such as air handling units and HVACs, 4D Monitoring improves energy efficiency and lowers utility cost.
+By monitoring and optimizing equipment such as air handling units and HVACs, 4D Monitoring improves energy efficiency and lowers utility cost.

 In 4D Monitoring’s experience, optimizing the central plant typically leads to a 15%+ energy saving from the point of installation.